 You may be forced to reduce transparency, or you may notice your AML efforts are not practical.

-ISO 20022 was designed to address these issues; however, many legacy systems lack the necessary support for automated compliance processes, such as sanctions filtering and fraud detection.
+One issue that we have noticed our clients are rarely even aware of is sanctions filtering and fraud detection.
 You may need to integrate these capabilities into your products manually, which can make your tech stack more complicated.

 Central Bank Digital Currencies (CBDCs) Explained

-CBDCs are digital currencies.
+CBDCs, as we have already mentioned, are digital currencies.
 Think of bitcoin, but more formal, issued by central banks, and designed to be legal tender.

 Since they are formally issued, they are also centrally governed, and banks generally aim to have them reflect the value of an existing currency.
 For example, the digital yuan (e-CNY) is tied directly to the Chinese Yuan.
-In theory, it’s just a digital version.

 Retail vs. Wholesale CBDCs